Beauty, Grace & Style Tm

 Luxury Belgravia Boutique OnMotcomb in London is one of my favourite places to pass through to get a burst of fashion for the new season.
 There are some beautiful features on my autumn and winter pages and I recommend you look them up if you're searching for a special outfit.
 The boutique hosts beautiful luxury Ready to Wear and Haute Couture from designers including Oscar de la Renta, Zac Posen, Carolina Herrera, Naeeme Khan and Rosie Assoulin to name but a few.

-In the pipeline also a catch-up of the current season Haute Couture style.
+I've had some time away caring for a close relative but I have many exciting projects in the pipeline for January and February and also completing a catch-up from before Christmas including the current season Haute Couture style while winter is still very much with us.
 It's wonderful to see the schedule that people where mocking a few years ago as ready to be consigned to the history books itself, now expanding each season.
-I'm hoping to be back over in Paris in January to see this resurgent branch of fashion family grow ever stronger.

-But back to clothes.
 Berry colours are all around carrying on from last winter and the pleat trend was something that I saw on editors still at fashion weeks as well as silk chinoise-style pieces and aviator shades in many places.
 Another big crossover trend is sportswear.
-Both at the tracksuit part of the spectrum and the 'Hunting, shooting, fishing' one.
+Both at the tracksuit part of the spectrum and the 'Hunting, shooting and fishing' one.

 Even if you do none of these, the style cues in the colours you find at Farlows and the Mayfair and St James' men's and women's sports outfitters are finding their way into wardrobes just as 'not-really' jodhpur leggings have for several years.
 I say why not have the real thing and will feature some pieces from designers with an interesting take on traditional country wear.